Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Equilibrium Characterization

-This exponential convergence to the dynamic agent and flow equilibrium is also demonstrated visually in Figure~\ref{fig:lossless_convergence}.

-This stable agent equilibrium, in turn, gives rise to a corresponding flow equilibrium, where the expected load $\hat{L}^{(p)}$ on a path of rank $p$ also converges to a unique, well-defined value..
-To find it, we can simplify the expected flow dynamics from Eq.~\eqref{eq:expected_load} by considering only the lossless case ($\hat{L}_{\pi}(t) \le C_{\pi}$).
-By inserting the agent equilibrium values $\hat{a}^{(p)}$ from Eq.~\eqref{eq:agent_equilibrium} and the corresponding average additive increase $\hat{\alpha}^{(p)}$ (derived from the continuity time distribution in Figure~\ref{fig:continuity_dist}), we arrive at the following simplified dynamics for the hypothetical lossless flow equilibrium:

-This flow equilibrium is a more complex function of all system parameters, including the reset softness~$\sigma$, which dictates the magnitude of the traffic impulse that fuels the cycle.
-Solving this system for its fixed points yields the expected load $\hat{L}^{(p)}$ on a path of rank $p$.
-The solutions for the maximum (rank 0) and minimum (rank $P-1$) flow volumes are the most critical, as they define the amplitude of the oscillation:
+This stable agent equilibrium drives a corresponding flow equilibrium.
+By inserting the agent values $\hat{a}^{(p)}$ into the load dynamics (Eq.~\eqref{eq:expected_load}), we can solve for the expected load $\hat{L}^{(p)}$ on any path of rank $p$.
+The most critical values are the maximum (Rank 0) and minimum (Rank $P-1$) loads, as they define the oscillation's amplitude:

-This lossless equilibrium is only valid if $\hat{L}^{(0)} \le C/P$.
-If the peak flow exceeds the capacity, the system transitions into a lossy state.

-Similar to the agent dynamics, we can prove this convergence by defining a trajectory function for the flow.
-For a path $\pi$ at rank $p$, the function $\hat{L}_{\pi}^{(p)}(t)$ is: